MohamedEmadAbdelsatar/foodics_challenge/README.md

 ```
 3. after validation, request data is passed to `OrderService` which creates the order, pass the inputs to `IngredientService` to check the quantities and update the stock.
 4. then attach the products to the order model.
+5. we also use `DB::transaction()` to roll back the operation if an error happens
+7. we use Repositories to separate database related operations from other App logic. note* we could use interface if used with multiple classes
-5. during updating the stock `IngredientObserver` will be triggered it check if the `current_stock` is lower than `full_stock` and `is_merchant_notified` is false the Mail `NotifyMerchantLowStock` will be triggered and will notify the merchant.
+8. during updating the stock `IngredientObserver` will be triggered it check if the `current_stock` is lower than half `full_stock` and `is_merchant_notified` is false the Mail `NotifyMerchantLowStock` will be triggered and will notify the merchant.